-The art therapy process is a powerful tool for self-understanding, healing and growth, as both a stand-alone therapy and as an additional therapy alongside ‘talking’ therapy.
+The art-making process is a powerful tool for self-understanding, healing and growth, as both a stand-alone therapy and as an additional therapy alongside ‘talking’ therapy.
 Some of life's experiences have profound and long lasting effects on both our mind and our body.
 The sensory experience of art therapy provides an opportunity to tap into those aspects of our experience when we are not able to find words, supported by the therapeutic relationship.

 The studio is a short walk from both Crow’s Nest Metro station and St Leonards train station and is also serviced by Pacific Highway buses.
 Street parking (metered) is available outside the building for those travelling by car.
 2 hours free parking is available in the nearby Hume Street council carpark.